shacker/tristano/readme.md

 Test django-compressor's minification by setting

-	COMPRESS_ENABLED = True
+`COMPRESS_ENABLED = True`

-in local_settings.py and then viewing source.
+in `local_settings.py` and then viewing source.

 # API

-A simple books API (meant to be changed to whatever app/model you're building) is demonstrated via `django-rest-framework` via the `sampledata` app.
+A simple books API (meant to be changed to whatever app/model you're building) is demonstrated via `django-rest-framework` with the `sampledata` app.
 Enter a few books, then access `/api/books` for the demo.
 Append `?format=json` to any REST URL for raw data.

 # Versions